 Atomic number 53, Cadexomer Iodine, Diatomic Iodine, I2, Iode, Iode de Cadexomer, Iode Diatomique, Iode Moléculaire, Iode Mono-atomique, Iode de Povidone, Iode de Sodium, Iodide, Iodized Salt, Iodure, Iodure de Potassium, Iodure de Potassium en Solution Saturée, Iodure de Sodium, KI, Lugol's Solution, Molecular Iodine, Monoatomic Iodine, Numéro atomique 53, Periodate de Sodium, Potassium Iodide, Povidone Iodine, Saturated Solution Potassium Iodide, Sel Iodé, Sodium Iodide, Sodium Iodine, Sodium Periodate, Solution de Lugol, SSKI, Yodo.

 diet.
-As a rule, there is very little iodine in food, unless it has been added during processing, which is now the case with salt.
+As a rule, there is very little iodine in food, unless it has been added during processing.
+Processed food typically contains more iodine due to the addition of iodized salt.
 Most of the world's iodine is found in the ocean, where it is concentrated by sea life, especially seaweed.

 The thyroid gland needs iodine to make hormones.
 If the thyroid doesn't have enough iodine to do its job, feedback systems in the body cause the thyroid to work harder.
 This can cause an enlarged thyroid gland (goiter), which becomes evident as a swollen neck.